 The Interior of Show-Cube

-I got my answers after taking a look inside the Show-Cube (Kijk-Kubus).
+I got my answers after taking a look at the Show-Cube (Kijk-Kubus).
 Unlike Hundertwasserhaus which is not accessible to general public, the Show-Cube serves as a museum and presents the interior area.
 Most of the furniture inside is custom-made to accommodate the shape and to maximise the space.
-There are 3 floors in total, living room at the lower floor, bedrooms on the second and the top floor are the attic.
+There are 3 floors in total, living room on the lower floor, bedrooms on the second and the top floor are the attic.

 The pyramid-shaped attic is my favourite place inside the Cube House.
 There are windows all over which ensure ample lights and it’s so cool-looking like those structures found in Sci-Fi movies.